Standard Research File

 This part of your research file contains all forms that are needed to submit your research and report your end of study

 B1.
-Assessment Framework completed in Word and PDF versions (link to document).
+Assessment Framework completed in Word and PDF versions.

 The Assessment Framework is a general assessment and registration form.
 You can download the assessment framework here.
 The Assessment Framework must be supplied in both a Word and a PDF file.